openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_plugin_ops_enabling.md

         * It is usually easy to fuse some layers, such as *scale*, *activation*, *quantize*, and *eltwise*, into the previous layer.
 This fusing rule can be added to `prepare_primitive_fusing::fuse_simple_primitives`.
         * `fuse_simple_primitives` is called during [graph compilation phase](https://github.com/openvinotoolkit/openvino/blob/71c50c224964bf8c24378d16f015d74e2c1e1ce8/inference-engine/thirdparty/clDNN/src/program.cpp#L430)
         * See general description of layer fusion [here](https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_supported_plugins_CL_DNN.html#optimizations)
         * Unit tests for layer fusion are placed in a single file: [fusings_gpu_test.cpp](https://github.com/openvinotoolkit/openvino/blob/master/inference-engine/thirdparty/clDNN/tests/test_cases/fusings_gpu_test.cpp).
-It is also compiled into `clDNN_unit_tests`.
+It is also compiled into `ov_gpu_unit_tests`.
         * Code for fused layers are generated with `jitter`.
 It is created as `FUSED_OPS..` macro in OCL code.
 This generation logic is in `KernelBase::MakeFusedOpsJitConstants`.

 1. Add / update factory for this operation in the GPU plugin to use new primitive in inference-engine.